On the discriminant locus of a generic projection: Purity of smooth discriminant

 \subsection{Finite branched cover}

 Now we specialize Theorem \ref{thm_mainthmequiv} to the case where the generic projection is finite and dominant.
+Recall that in this case, the smooth discriminant coincides with Fitting discriminant (See Lemma \ref{lemma_finite-clean}).

 \begin{theorem} Let $X\subseteq \mathbb P^N$ be a normal projective variety of dimension $n$.
 Let be a generic projection.
-Note that this is regular and is a finite branched cover.
+Note that this is regular and is a finite dominant morphism.
 Then the branch divisor $\Delta=\Delta_{Fitt}$ is the discriminant of $\pi$.
 Moreover, \begin{itemize} \item[(1)] there is an equality of projective subvarieties of $(\mathbb P^n)^{\vee}$:

 \item[(2)] $\Delta$ is a hypersurface iff $\textup{codim}(X^{\perp})<n$, a union of hyperplanes iff $\textup{codim}(X^{\perp})=n$, and empty iff $\textup{codim}(X^{\perp})>n$. \end{itemize}

 \end{theorem} \begin{proof} This follows from Lemma \ref{lemma_finite-clean}, Theorem \ref{thm_mainthmequiv} and \ref{Thm2proof}. \end{proof}